aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

     Ansible.
 But unfortunately I was not able to install Homebrew that way because the installation script does not clearly separate parts that require `sudo` and those that do not.
 In addition some brew casks (e.g. gfortran) also require a sudo password in their installation process.
     So the plan B is to drive the show from the new laptop itself, with a couple of manual steps and then hand over most of the work to Ansible (working on the laptop itself).

     > Note to self : further usage of Ansible teached me how to (more) properly use the `-K` and `-become` options, so might revisit plan A at some point, as it should work just fine (March 2019) ?
+Not critical though.

 # Manual installation